rudsonalves/trainers_stopwatch/README.md

   - Refined message handling in the stopwatch page to prevent duplicate messages and improved UI updates through state management.

 * lib/screens/trainings_page/trainings_page.dart:
-  - Added a training page that handles the display and management of athlete-specific training sessions.
+  - Added a training page that handles the display and management of user-specific training sessions.

 * lib/screens/widgets/common/generic_dialog.dart:
   - Renamed method from callDialog to open for clarity and consistency in usage.